-“I like to snap them and twitch them to look like a fleeing baitfish, fish it near the surface, work it quick, even have it break the surface occasionally like a baitfish that’s trying to escape and jumping out of the water.”
+“I like to snap them and twitch them to look like a fleeing baitfish, fish it near the surface, work it quickly, even have it break the surface occasionally like a baitfish trying to escape and jumping out of the water.”
 This can be a great technique when schooling bass are busting shad in open water, too.

-“A fluke is perfect for working a single piece of cover like as single tree, under a dock, next to a log or stump or on a bed,” Balog said.
+“A fluke is perfect for working a single piece of cover like a single tree, under a dock, next to a log or stump or on a bed,” Balog said.
 “I use it as a finesse bait.
 I use it basically as a shallow water tool, but you can fish it deep if you want or on a drop shot. ”

-Zoom Bait Company, Inc. (zoombait.com) manufacturers some of the most popular flukes on the market.
+Zoom Bait Company, Inc. (zoombait.com) manufacturers some of the most popular flukes.
 Known for their softness, Zoom flukes are salt-impregnated to convince bass to eat.
-Available in a variety of shapes and sizes like the Tiny Fluke all the way to the Magnum Super Fluke and Fluke Tail Goby imitations, the 5-inch Super Fluke is the most popular with anglers.
-It comes in a wide variety of colors that cover the gambit from black to pearlescent.
-Zoom also makes a Fluke Stick that’s kind of a cross between a fluke and a Senko.
+Available in various shapes and sizes, from the Tiny Fluke to the Magnum Super Fluke and Fluke Tail Goby imitations, the 5-inch Super Fluke is the most popular with anglers.
+It comes in various colors covering the gambit, from black to pearlescent.
+Zoom also makes a Fluke Stick that’s a cross between a fluke and a Senko.

-“When using a fluke, I’m basically trying to imitate baitfish,” Balog commented.
+“When using a fluke, I’m trying to imitate baitfish,” Balog commented.
 “I’ll generally stick with pearlescent, white or shad or watermelon if I’m trying to imitate bluegills.”
 Fluke fishing does not require any specialized tackle.
 Balog uses a 7-1/2-foot medium action Diawa Zillion spinning outfit with 12-pound fluorocarbon.
 Bait-casting gear and braid can be used, but the bass pro prefers spinning tackle with fluorocarbon when fishing crystal clear water.

 While the twitch, twitch, twitch retrieve like a jerkbait can work wonders in the shallows, there are times when flukes can be equally productive over deep water when bass are pushing shad schools to the surface.
-The panic retrieve can be a great search tool also when targeting main lake points that lead from spawning grounds to deep water as bass transition to summer patterns.
+The panic retrieve can also be a great search tool targeting main lake points that lead from spawning grounds to deep water as bass transition to summer patterns.

 Don’t rely on one presentation when using flukes.
 Vary the cadence of your retrieve.
 A pop, pop, pop presentation usually produces well.
-However, do not forget to use a pause and swim, an erratic skipping presentation or do nothing at all like when fishing a Senko.
+However, do not forget to use a pause and swim, an erratic skipping presentation, or do nothing at all like when fishing a Senko.

 Flukes fish best when they’re straight.
 A bent fluke will spin and twist your line and not dart properly.
 Often, flukes are bunched into one corner of the packaging, which will cause them to be bent.
 Don’t use them this way.
-Instead, bring a pan of water to a boil and dip the fluke in the boiling water for no more the 15 to 20 seconds.
+Instead, bring a pan of water to a boil and dip the fluke in the boiling water for no more than 15 to 20 seconds.
 After dipping in the water, the fluke should be straight again.
 Lay it on a towel to cool.
-Take care to lay flukes flat in the package and store them upright in your tackle box or in a tackle bag.
+Take care to lay flukes flat in the package and store them upright in your tackle box or a tackle bag.

-A little customization will sometimes give your fluke the subtle zing that is it needs.
+A little customization will sometimes give your fluke the subtle zing it needs.
 You can add stripes or bars with markers or use a dip to accent the tail or head to help bass zero in.